ossia/score-docs/docs/quick-start/states-and-automations-in-practice.md

 ---
 # States & automations in practice

-In previous sections of this [Quick start guide]({{ site.baseurl }}/quick-start/quick-start.html), we saw two elementary methods to write scenarios for your project: saving & recalling some device's state as well as writing simple automations for its parameters.
+In previous sections of this [quick start guide]({{ site.baseurl }}/quick-start.html), we saw two elementary methods to write scenarios for your project: saving & recalling some device's state as well as writing simple automations for its parameters.
 While elementary, these two very features still offer a lot of flexibility to author advanced scenarios for your creations project.
 This is made even more flexible given a handful of *score*'s practice-based workflow features.
 Rather than separating cue-like execution of messages toward your devices and time evolving processes such as automations, *score* offer a number of ways to easily mix two approaches in a unified workflow.

 <!-- ## Combining states and automations -->